Amy-Yee/SimpleTodo/README.md

 **Question 1:** "What are your reactions to the Android app development platform so far?
 Compare and contrast Android's approach to layouts and user interfaces in past platforms you've used."

 **Answer:** The Android app development platform seems easy for a beginner to learn, yet takes practice to truly master.
 The platform seems like a combination of visual and text-based programming.
+Similar to LabView programming, Android programming has drag-and-drop programming.
+Like text-based programming, Android programming allows systematically creating functions from a given event.

 **Question 2:** "Take a moment to reflect on the `ArrayAdapter` used in your pre-work.
 How would you describe an adapter in this context and what is its function in Android?
 Why do you think the adapter is important?
 Explain the purpose of the `convertView` in the `getView` method of the `ArrayAdapter`."

-**Answer:** [Enter your answer here in a paragraph or two].
+**Answer:** I understand an adapter as a dynamic data type that bridges between the user interface and the underlying code.
+The shape or content of an adapter can change after processing input or events that occur from the user's end.
+The adapter is important because they are unique to the specific functions of the application.
+For example, an ArrayAdapter could be used as a photo grid in one application, or a to-do list in another. `convertView` "recycles" View objects, as opposed to generating a new object each time a user wants to make a change.
+In the context of this app, a new `ArrayAdapter` does not have to be regenerated each time a user decides to add/remove an item to the to-do list; the item is simply written/popped from the list and dynamically shown in the `ArrayAdapter`.

 ## Notes